EliXorZz/SmartConfiguration/README.md

 # SmartConfiguration
-It's a simple class for create *JSON* configurations files Minecraft.
+It's a simple class for creating *JSON* configurations files Minecraft.
 ## How to use

 ### Installation